Frequently Asked Questions About Shy Bladder Syndrome. Everything you can possibly want to know about Paruresis … and more!

 Sounds painful but it’s not.
 Sure, it’s a little uncomfortable but with a little practice you’ll soon get the hang of it and this may be your solution to testing concerns.

 So, if you know of impending urine testing:

-- Record and document to shy bladder condition with your doctor and get an official letter to that effect and confirming your diagnosis
+- Record and document to shy bladder condition with your doctor.
+Ask for an official letter to that effect and confirming your diagnosis.

 - Familiarise yourself with current relevant rules with regards to the tests you will be facing.
 Know your rights.